-We provide a curriculum that links other curriculum areas into the children's work so for example during the children's work on 'Our Wonderful World' the children listened to environmental sounds.
-They also learned to make sounds in the environment using found materials.
-When studying Chinese New Year, the children used un tuned percussion in order to create their own dragon dance rhythms.
-This work allowed the children to perform for others and to enjoy the experience of live performance.
-When studying materials in science, the children learned about the different materials that instruments were made from and discussed the qualities of these materials in creating different sounds.
+We provide a curriculum that links other curriculum areas into the children's work so for example during the children's work on 'Marvellous Me,' the children listen to environmental sounds.
+They also learn to make sounds in the environment using found materials.
+When studying Chinese New Year, as part of our 'Take a Trip' topic, the children use untuned percussion in order to create their own dragon dance rhythms.
+This work allows the children to perform for others and to enjoy the experience of live performance.

+When studying materials in science, the children learn about the different materials that instruments are made from and discuss the qualities of these materials in creating different sounds.

-All this work in Reception, helps our children develop creativity, skills, knowledge and understanding, while developing their vocabulary of art, thus preparing them for their work in Year 1.
+All this work in Reception, helps our children develop creativity, skills, knowledge and understanding, while developing their vocabulary of music, thus preparing them for their work in Year 1.